About Us

 By 3.30pm, Hernan was in a helicopter along with three other Wellington Free paramedics travelling to Christchurch.

-Mark Osborne, a rescue squad paramedic, was also part of this crew.
+Mark, a Rescue Squad paramedic, was also part of this crew.

 “We were getting updates while we were on the way.
 We knew that it was big, there were injuries and fatalities, and buildings were on fire.”